dappforce/subsocial-web-app/README.md

 ### Easy start

-To start Subsocial web UI containerized (you should have `Docker` installed):
+To start Subsocial web UI containerized (you should have `docker` installed):

 ```
 docker run -d --rm --name subsocial-webui -p 3003:3003 dappforce/subsocial-ui:latest
 ```

-### Start with docker-compose
+### Start with `docker-compose`

-To start Subsocial web UI with a nginx supported:
+This will start Subsocial web UI with an nginx support:

-- Proxy web UI to a port `80`
+- Proxy web UI to the port `80`
-- Proxy from `localhost/bc` to `localhost:3002` (where Polkadot JS Apps should be launched)
+- Proxy from `localhost/bc` to `localhost:3002` (where Polkadot.js Apps should be running)

 ```
 docker-compose up -t docker/docker-compose.yml -d